MicrosoftDocs/SupportArticles-docs/Office/Client/access/functions-return-wrong-week-number.md

 This can be implemented by applying these rules for Calendar weeks:

 - A year is divided into either 52 or 53 calendar weeks.
-- A calendar week has 7 days.
-Monday is day 1, Sunday is day 7.
+- A calendar week has seven days.
+Monday is day 1 and Sunday is day 7.
-- The first calendar week of a year is the one containing at least 4 days.
+- The first calendar week of a year is the one containing at least four days.
-- If a year is not concluded on a Sunday, either its 1-3 last days belong to next year's first calendar week or the first 1-3 days of next year belong to the present year's last calendar week.
+- If a year isn't concluded on a Sunday, either its 1-3 last days belong to next year's first calendar week or the first 1-3 days of next year belong to the present year's last calendar week.
 - Only a year starting or concluding on a Thursday has 53 calendar weeks.

 In Visual Basic and Visual Basic for Applications, all date functionality, except for the DateSerial function, comes from calls to the Oleaut32.dll file.
 Because both the Format() and DatePart() functions can return the calendar week number for a given date, both are affected by this bug.
 To avoid this problem, you must use the alternative code that this article provides.